Friedrich Hayek: The Road to Serfdom

 Hayek was concerned about the general view in Britain's academia that fascism was a capitalist reaction to socialism and The Road to Serfdom arose from those concerns.
+In the book, Hayek "[warns] of the danger of tyranny that inevitably results from government control of economic decision-making through central planning."
+He further argues that the abandonment of individualism and classical liberalism inevitably leads to a loss of freedom, the creation of an oppressive society, the tyranny of a dictator, and the serfdom of the individual.
+Hayek challenged the view, popular among British Marxists, that fascism (including Nazism) was a capitalist reaction against socialism.
+He argued that fascism, Nazism, and state-socialism had common roots in central economic planning and empowering the state over the individual.

 The title was inspired by the French classical liberal thinker Alexis de Tocqueville's writings on the "road to servitude".
 It was first published in Britain by Routledge in March 1944 and was quite popular, leading Hayek to call it "that unobtainable book" also due in part to wartime paper rationing.
 When it was published in the United States by the University of Chicago in September of that year, it achieved greater popularity than in Britain.
 At the instigation of editor Max Eastman, the American magazine Reader's Digest also published an abridged version in April 1945, enabling The Road to Serfdom to reach a far wider audience than academics.
 The book is widely popular among those advocating individualism and classical liberalism.